BenHowkins/otoku_blog/README.md

 <image src="assets/readme/sign_out_page.png" width="650px"></image>

 ### Edit Comment Page
-- This page displays a text box showing the user's current comment which they have wish to edit and allows them to make the alterations before clicking the submit button, editing the comment and sending the user back to the home screen.<br>
+- This page displays a text box showing the user's current comment which they have wish to edit and allows them to make the alterations before clicking the submit button, editing the comment and sending the user back to the home screen.
+They may also change their choice to the agree with review question.<br>
 <image src="assets/readme/edit_comment_page.png" width="650px"></image>

 ### Delete Comment Page